shelleywong/CSCI211-Course-Materials/Programs/program03.md

 ### Errors and Error Messages

+All error output should be printed to standard error (using cerr).
 The input will not contain any errors other than those listed in this section.
 For example, the `insert` command will always be followed by a title, url, comment, length, and rating (each on a separate line). **The program should NOT terminate for the following three errors**.<br>

 | Command | Error | Error Message (replace XXX with the title entered by user, print the < and >) |
 | --- | --- | --- |